BuildOnViction/gitbook/developer-guide/building-dapp-on-tomochain/setup-environment.md

 > **Important!** Always keep your private key and recovery phrase **secret!**

-#### 2. Get some TOMO funds
+#### 2. Get some VIC funds

 Tokens are required for different matters, like smart contract deployment or to use in Dapps.

-**Testnet:** Receive 15 free testnet TOMO tokens using [TomoChain's Faucet](https://faucet.testnet.tomochain.com/).
+**Testnet:** Receive 15 free testnet VIC tokens using [Viction's Faucet](https://faucet.testnet.Viction.com/).

-**Mainnet:** You need real TOMO tokens from exchanges.
+**Mainnet:** You need real VIC tokens from exchanges.

-Go to faucet and collect `30 TOMO`.
+Go to faucet and collect `30 VIC`.
 Now your wallet has enough balance to do everything in this tutorial so… let’s go ahead!

 #### 3. The Block Explorer